tomwislez/caralculator/README.md

 Find out via this link:
 https://leutepreute.schonesmoel.be/caralculator/

-run the php script in /data to fetch new price from colruyt!
+Run the php script in /data to fetch new price from colruyt!